salesforce/DialogStudio/README.md

 <!-- Check [DialogStudio_datasets.csv](https://docs.google.com/spreadsheets/d/10U9I4GoHFTYxl3OlzbbV0gmXerMT9Itn2MZs8t6AIK0/edit#gid=461625820) for all supported datasets. -->
 DialogStudio is a large collection and unified dialog datasets.
 The figure below provides a summary of the general statistics associated with DialogStudio.
-DialogStudio unified each dataset while preserving their original information, and this aids in supporting research on both individual datasets and Large Language Model (LLM) training.
-The full list of all avaialbel datasets is [here](./DialogOhana.csv).
+DialogStudio unified each dataset while preserving its original information, and this aids in supporting research on both individual datasets and Large Language Model (LLM) training.
+The full list of all available datasets is [here](./DialogOhana.csv).

 The data are downloadable through Huggingface as introduced in [Loading Data](#loading-data).
 We also provide examples for each dataset in this repo.
 For more granular and category-specific details, please refer to the individual folders corresponding to each category within the DialogStudio collection, e.g. [MULTIWOZ_2_2](./task-oriented-dialogues/MULTIWOZ2_2/) dataset under the [task-oriented-dialogues](./task-oriented-dialogues/) category.
 <p align="center">